jerry1ye10/YoRPG_TeamMonster/YoRPGv3/README.md

-# This is a homework assignment for our AP Computer Science Class!
+# This is our most recent version of our YoRPG!

 We are creating an RPG in java.
 To run, go into your terminal and enter javac YoRPG.java.
 Then enter java YoRPG.